 The team’s rewind of the zircon they sampled revealed that the rocks uplifted and cooled between 850 and 680 million years ago.
 “The results indicated that there was the widespread exhumation of the craton, the large, stable nucleus of continents—not just mountain belts,” said Stephen Marshak, a structural geologist at the University of Illinois at Urbana-Champaign and one of the paper’s co-authors.

 But what amount of exhumation occurred?
-The researchers estimate that because the “zircon jail” starts to close at temperatures prevalent about 6 to 8 kilometers below the surface, then 6 to 8 vertical kilometers of rock would have needed to erode to expose the rocks that we see today.
+The researchers estimate that because the “zircon jail” starts close to temperatures prevalent about 6 to 8 kilometers below the surface, then 6 to 8 vertical kilometers of rock would have needed to erode to expose the rocks that we see today.
 This is not only both the point of the helium trap being lost, but also the crystallization of intrusive granite.
 So why was the granite formed so deeply and then exposed to the surface at this specific time?
 Possibly its recent change of state with its natural expansion also caused uplifting of the overall rock batholith.
 These points are critical to understanding the deep origin of intrusive granite and why it appeared at a certain time.
 The study of intrusive granite reveals that its total time of recrystallization takes several 100 million years.
-This thinking corroborates the forming of deep intrusive granite during the creation of the mega-continent by and impactor.
+This thinking corroborates the forming of deep intrusive granite during the creation of the mega-continent by an impactor.

 The team also detected an uplift pulse—dated from 225 to 150 million years ago—timed with Pangaea’s assembly and breakup.
 This window of uplift serves as a reality check for their method.
 It matches well with dates for Pangaea’s evolution gleaned by other established methods for the timing of geological events.